EG-lisy/PlasmoVis/README.md

 ## Sample Search

-A Sample Search Table is included at the bottom of this page, from which sample ID/location information can be retrived <b>(Figure 18)</b>.
+A Sample Search Table is included at the bottom of this page where sample ID/location information can be retrived from <b>(Figure 18)</b>.

 <p align="center"><img src="PV_pics/samplesearch.png"></img></p><b>Figure 18.</b> Interactive Sample Charts<br><br>

 # About

 This page includes additional information about the development of PlasmoVis.
-Direct links to the <i>P. knowlesi</i> dataset initially tested on PlasmoVis are also included<b>(Figure 19)</b>.
+Direct links to the <i>P. knowlesi</i> dataset initially tested on PlasmoVis are also included <b>(Figure 19)</b>.

 <p align="center"><img src="PV_pics/about.png"></img></p><b>Figure 19.</b> About section<br><br>